-Sicily is the largest island in the Mediterranean Sea and the 5th largest in western Europe.
+Sicily, the largest island in the Mediterranean Sea and the 5th largest in western Europe, is rich with Greek and Roman ruins, vibrant, earthy cities, and a distinct culture.
 Unless you have more than a week to visit Sicily, it's best to visit one or two parts rather than trying to see the whole island.
 Highlights of Sicily include the seaside resort towns of Taormina and Cefalu, the Greek Temples at Agrigento, the cities of Palermo and Syracuse, the Baroque towns of the Noto Valley, and Mount Etna, Europe's biggest active volcano.
-Sicily can be reached by air arriving in Catania or Palermo airports, by ferry, or by train or car crossing the bridge that connects the mainland from Calabria to Messina in the island's northeast.
+Sicily can be reached by air arriving in Catania or Palermo airports, by ferry, or by train or by car crossing the bridge that connects the mainland from Calabria to Messina in the island's northeast.

-The island of Sardinia, the Mediterranean's second largest, is known for its beautiful beaches but the interior of the island holds many interesting sights and is steeped in traditions.
-Highlights include its beaches, the prehistoric stone towers called nuraghi that dot the island, the mountain towns like Orgosolo whose walls are covered with murals, the seaside town of Alghero, and Cagliari, the island's largest city.
+With its stunning beaches, dramatic coastline and well-developed seaside towns, Sardinia, the Mediterranean's second-largest island, is a popular summer destination.
+But the island's rugged interior holds many interesting sights and is steeped in traditions.
+Highlights include the prehistoric stone towers called nuraghi that dot the island, the mountain towns like Orgosolo whose walls are covered with murals, the seaside town of Alghero, and Cagliari, the island's largest city.
 Sardinia can be reached by air arriving in Cagliari or Alghero or by ferry from the mainland, Sicily, or Corsica.

-There are several islands that can be visited as day trips from Venice.
+A visit to any of the many islands of the Venetian Lagoon offers a chance to get a real look at lagoon life, as well as to escape what can sometimes be stifling crowds in Venice.
+Several islands that can be visited as day trips from Venice.
 Murano, the most popular, is known for its glass-making and you'll find glass in shops all over the island.
 Some factories allow visitors and there's a glass museum.
 Burano Island is known for its handmade lace and colorful houses.
 Torcello is a nature reserve and its 7th-century Cathedral has spectacular 11th and 12th-century Byzantine mosaics.
-To find out how to get to each of these islands and others, click on the Venice's islands link above.Continue to 5 of 5 below.

-Elba is the largest island in the Tuscan Archipelago National Park and Italy's third largest island.
-Elba is known as the place where Napolean was exiled.
-Highlights include more than 70 good beaches along the coast, good places for hiking and trekking, picturesque villages, boat excursions in the archipelago, and lots of activities and events during summer.
-Ferries run between Piombino on the mainland and Elba's port town of Portoferraio.
+Elba is the largest island in the Tuscan Archipelago National Park and Italy's third-largest island.
+Elba is famous as the place where Napolean was exiled, and several sites on the island recall his stay there.
+Highlights include more than 70 beautiful beaches along the coast, good places for hiking and trekking, picturesque villages, boat excursions in the archipelago, and lots of activities and events during summer.
+Ferries run between Piombino on the mainland and Elba's port towns of Portoferraio, Rio Marina, and Cavo.